SAP-archive/BUILD/Contributing.md

 A bug that is about a real bug is closed as soon as the fix is committed.
 The closing comment explains which version(s) contain the fix.

-##<a name="How do I propose enhancments?"></a>How Do I Propose Enhancments?
+##<a name="Propose Enhancments?"></a>How Do I Propose Enhancments?

 We welcome innovations and improvements to Project Norman,  optimizations, new features and enhancments to existing features.
 However, we do not accept all pull requests, and those we accept have to meet specific standards.
-Therefore, prior to coding changes, to ensure that you are spending your time wisely, we recommend you propose and disuss new features to core project developer first.
+Therefore, to ensure that you are spending your time wisely,  prior to coding your proposed enhancments we recommend you propose and disuss new features to core project developer first.
 When a core developer responds, discuss the proposed enhancement with them.
 Once this discussion yields a shared consensus, you can confidently proceed and create the code.
 Furthermore, the developer might have some valuable hints and tips that save you a lot of time of and effort.However, before you do any work beyond conceptual, we recommend you post an Issue with the label User Story on the Issue Tracker.
 When a core developer contacts you, discuss the proposed enhancement with them.

 If you don't know exactly what you'd like to contribution, why not see if there is something on the in the Issue Tracker back log you find interesting.
 If you see something, why not give it a go?
 To contact the core development team about and new feature or enhancments, do the following: